8 Major Problems in “Is Divorce The Right Answer?” Focus on the Family by Angela Bisignano

 (Note: The old 1984 version of the NIV interpreted it as “I [God] hate divorce,” but the translators changed it in their 2011 update.)

-Jesus explicitly said adultery was grounds for divorce when the religious leaders were testing him.
-And he never retracted Exodus 21:10-11 saying that abuse and neglect are grounds.
-And he never told his followers to stop giving wives “certificates of divorce” that allowed them to remarry.
+Baskerville: Jesus explicitly said adultery was grounds for divorce when the religious leaders were testing him.
+And he never retracted the Law of Moses (Exodus 21:10-11) saying that abuse and neglect are valid grounds of divorce.
+In fact, if a husband refused to care for his wife, he was supposed to let her go and give her a certificate of divorce.
+Jesus never told his followers to stop giving wives “certificates of divorce” that allowed them to remarry.
 There’s an excellent 7-minute video that explains this story of Jesus and the Pharisees who were trying to trap him.

-Well, no, abandonment by a believer was also valid grounds for divorce too.
-Abandonment and neglect have always had been valid reasons for divorce in the Bible.
+Baskerville: Yes, abandonment is a valid biblical reason for divorce.
+Abandonment and neglect have always been valid reasons for divorce in the Bible.
 2 Timothy 5:8 tells us that a believer who doesn’t care for his family is worse than an unbeliever.
+So a “believer” who abandons or neglects their family can be treated as an unbeliever in this case.
+The person who refuses to care for their family is an unbeliever (based on their actions); their self-identified beliefs don’t matter.

-Notice how Dr. Bisignano says that divorce for adultery is only permissible if the unfaithful spouse doesn’t repent or restore the relationship?
+Baskerville: Several problems here: (1) Notice how Dr. Bisignano says that divorce for adultery is only permissible if the unfaithful spouse doesn’t repent or restore the relationship?
 That’s not what the Bible says.
 She’s adding words to Scripture, making it harder for betrayed partners to get out of their marriages.
-This is also Focus on the Family’s official policy.
+This twisting of Scripture also is reflected in Focus on the Family’s official policy, which says virtually the same thing.

 Abuse and addictions are valid biblical grounds for divorce as these Bible passages show.
 And we are not to associate with abusers or addicts, not even eat with them.
-For example:
+For example, the Apostle Paul wrote:

 “But actually, I wrote you not to associate with anyone who claims to be a brother or sister and is sexually immoral or greedy, an idolater or verbally abusive, a drunkard or a swindler.
 Do not even eat with such a person.” – 1 Corinthians 5:11 CSB

-The Harvard Quarterly Journal of Economics 2006 shows evidence that divorce saves lives.
+Divorce has been shown to save lives: The Harvard Quarterly Journal of Economics 2006 provides the evidence

 When “no fault” divorce laws started passing one state at a time, starting with Governor Ronald Reagan in California in 1969, researchers wanted to see the effect.
 In states that passed unilateral no-fault divorce, they observed the suicide rate for wives drop 8-16%.
 The domestic violence rate by and against both men and women dropped 30%.
 The homicide rate of women murdered by an intimate dropped 10%.
 (Source: Stevenson and Wolfers, “Bargaining in the Shadow of the Law: Divorce Laws and Family Distress,” The Quarterly Journal of Economics (Feb.
 2006): 267, 286.)